rileywheadon/ffa-docs/docs/uncertainty-quantification.md

 However, [model assessment](model-assessment.md) requires confidence intervals for *every* year in the dataset.

 **Note**: The parametric bootstrap algorithm is the fastest algorithm for computing confidence intervals on all years in a dataset because the probabilities used to generate the bootstrapped samples can be reused.
-The RFPL and RFGPL algorithms are far slower, since they must be run separately at each timestamp.[^1]
+The RFPL and RFGPL algorithms are far slower, since they must be run separately at each timestamp.

 [^1]: For more information, please see the following references: